 Meeting with an IBCLC can be most helpful to help you understand the needs of your baby while in the nursery and also at home.
 Here’s one way to find an IBCLC.

 The mother I described in the beginning of this story was tired.
 She was afraid if her baby didn’t latch, all was lost.
 Having her questions answered helped her understand: she could take a nap and come back in two or three hours.
 She could provide breast milk.
 She understood her body was doing a lot.
 She said these are the things she would focus on doing.

-Skin to skin.
-Provide breast milk for the baby.
+Provide Skin to skin and breast milk for the baby.
 And for the parents: